sim-la/test-planity/README.md

 or frameworks to the mix.
 Just the algorithm and the rendering.
 Also I wanted to share it easily so one just need a browser and then can run it.

+## 🧱 Structure

+It is only an index.html file.

+The HTML has a script tag with the algorithm and the rendering function.
+The rendering function creates the appointments in the div#appointments.

 ## 🚀 How to run

 Just open the index.html file in a browser.